moaylesbury/michaelaylesbury.github.io/individual-projects.md

 <img src="./cg/final composite image.png">

 ## Netflix Clone using AstraDB and GraphQL [<img src="square-github-brands.svg" height="25px" width="25px" style="padding-left:20px">](https://github.com/moaylesbury/appdev-week3-graphql)
-> AstraDB, GraphQL
+> AstraDB, GraphQL, Netlify

 This project was part of the DataStax development series.
-I created an AstraDB instance, and used GraphQL to create a movie and genre tabls, and populate it with a CSV dataset.
-This database was then conected to Netlify and the instance was deployed.
+I created an AstraDB instance, and used GraphQL to create a movie and genre tables, and populate it with a CSV dataset.
+This database was then connected to Netlify and the instance was deployed.

 <img src="./ui.png">